 There are several approaches for deciding on an appropriate rate of return.
-As for the draft determination, IPART used the real pre-tax weighted average cost of capital (WACC) approach in the final determination.
-It developed a range for the water utilities' real pre-tax WACC, then made a judgement on the most appropriate rate of return for Wyong Council within this range.
+As for previous reviews, IPART used the weighted average cost of capital (WACC) approach.
+It developed a range for the real pre-tax WACC for similar utilities in the water industry, then IPART made a judgement on the most appropriate rate of return for Wyong Council within this range.